SamL153/saml/content/authors/admin/_index.md

 title: Samuel Louissaint
 ---

 Samuel Louissaint is a UNC Chapel Hill alum with a BA in Economics, with minors in Statistics and PPE.
-He is a first-year graduate student in UNC Charlotte's Data Science & Business Analytics PSM program.
+He is also a first-year graduate student in UNC Charlotte's Data Science & Business Analytics PSM program.
 His research interests include prediction and recommender systems.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/samuellouissaint_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.